Portfolio / Automation & Process Engineering

 Delete

 Removes accounts flagged for deletion.
-Frees their email aliases so they can be reassigned downstream.
+Frees their email aliases so they can be reassigned downstream without conflicts.

 Phase 2